rackerlabs/docs-developer-blog/_posts/2018-10-11-introduction-to-nex-generation-firewalls-with-cisco-firepower.md

 #### After

-After an attack, the FMC does the following:
+After an attack, the FMC does the following tasks:

 -  Generates a graphical representation of all the devices that were infected after the attack.
 Provides the ability to easily create a custom rule to stop